jlorente/laravel-identitystamps/README.md

 =============================
 A Laravel plugin to register and keep control of users who make creations, updates and deletions of models.

+With this plugin, you will manage automatically the control fields "created_by", "updated_by" and "deleted_by" that will store the identity of the users that manipulate the models.

 ## Installation

 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).